vmware/versatile-data-kit/comparison_blogpost.md

 # Reasons to use both

 As of the release of the Airflow provider for Versatile Data Kit, users are able to operate on Data jobs managed in a deployed instance of the VDK Control Service.
-This will benefit users who prefer Versatile Data Kit overall, but miss the capacity of Airflow to express interdependent workloads.
+This will benefit users who prefer Versatile Data Kit overall for the specific level of abstraction it operates on, but miss the capacity of Airflow to express interdependent workloads.
 Now users can develop and use DAGs, where each task triggers a Data job execution through a configured connection to a Control Service.